Westbrook’s triple-double lifts Thunder past Wolves 132-126

+“That’s just what he does,” said Timberwolves guard Josh Okogie, who spent most of the game guarding Westbrook.
+“He has great teammates around him that can make plays.
+He’s a playmaker himself.
+He’s aggressive, rebounds and can get to the rim.”

 Karl-Anthony Towns led Minnesota with 35 points, while Andrew Wiggins scored 24 and Dario Saric added 23.
-Tyus Jones scored 10 points and tied his career high with 13 assists for.
+Tyus Jones scored 10 points and tied his career high with 13 assists with zero turnovers for the Wolves.

+Oklahoma City entered the fourth quarter trailing 97-95, but Schroder quickly took over as the Thunder’s pick-and-roll offense gave Minnesota fits.
+In a four-minute span early in the fourth, Schroder converted three drives to the basket, hit two jump shots, and went 4 for 4 from the free-throw line.

+“Russ and George are already a handful,” Wiggins said.
+“When (Schroder) got going, a quick guard getting to the rim and finishing, it did cause some problems.”

+“Russell got the ball to him in areas of the floor where he can go be who he is,” Thunder coach Billy Donovan said.
+“It’s great to have a guy like that because he can generate offense for you by himself.”

 The Thunder opened the game by making five of their first six shots and led by 14 before Minnesota pushed back and cut the deficit to 38-31 after one.
-Westbrook and Ferguson scored nine apiece as the Thunder hit 7 of 13 3-point attempts.
+Westbrook and Terrance Ferguson scored nine apiece as the Thunder shot 7 of 13 on 3-point attempts.

-Trailing 43-34 early in the second, the Wolves went on a 12-3 run to tie the score on Anthony Tolliver’s 3-pointer.

-Later, Towns hit four free throws in an 8-2 run that put Minnesota on top 60-58, but Noel and Grant hit back-to-back shots in the final minute to give the Thunder a 62-60 lead at the break.
+Leading 62-60 at halftime, Oklahoma City came out strong again, making its first six shots of the third quarter, including a 3-pointer and a dunk on consecutive possessions by George.

 TIP-INS